nsafari/AseFramework/readme.md

 Building blocks like Aggregate factories and Repositories, Command, Event and Query Buses and an Event Store.
 The framework provides sensible defaults for all of these components out of the box.

-This set up helps you create a well structured application without having to bother with the infrastructure.
+This set up helps you create a well-structured application without having to bother with the infrastructure.
 The main focus can thus become your business functionality.

-For more information on anything Axon, please visit our website, [http://axoniq.io](http://axoniq.io).
+For more information about Axon, please follow this link, [http://axoniq.io](http://axoniq.io).

 ## Getting started